-Using his exceptional storytelling skills and knowledge of Zulu history gleaned from decades of talking to tribal elders, David crafted tours of the important historical sites on and near his land.
+Using his exceptional storytelling skills and knowledge of Zulu history gleaned from decades of talking to tribal elders and from his father’s teachings, David crafted tours of the important historical sites on and near his land.

 The Rattray family have transformed the once humble accommodations of Fugitives’ Drift into a luxurious lodge befitting the romance that resonates around Africa.

 Here’s our video on our time at Fugitives’ Drift and the amazing landscapes that have so much history beneath their soil: